2014 Predictions for the Real Estate Market in Fremont, CA 94555

 2. Prices are up 22% since January 2013 (Evidence: AND Type=DE AND Date Range=01/01/2013-01/31/2014 AND Area=3700 AND Grouping Selector=3; As Of: 1/17/2014)

-What does it mean to have 70 homes on the market?
-It means that if you are a seller, you are king/queen.
-If you are a buyer, you are begging.
-Some people call this a seller’s market.
-But buyers will not generally overpay.
-They will overbid, but they will not overpay.
-So out of 214,089 residents, only 70 homes are available for sale.
+What it mean to have 70 homes on the market?
+Out of 214.089 residents, only 70 homes are available for sale.
 Only .0003% of the homes are available for sale.
 That seems dismal.
 Pathetic.
 We need more sellers to list!
 What are they waiting for?

 Let’s look at the second piece of information: prices are 22% higher than last year.
 Any seller knowing this seems like a motivating factor to cash out.
 But why have they not done anything?

 Perhaps there is still an apprehension to act since we just finished coming out of the mortgage meltdown.
-To go through various downturns in the price of homes and with the stock market climbing up and down are enough to take a few years off of anyone’s life.
+To go through various downturns of price of homes and the stock market is enough to take a few years off of anyone’s life.
 Making a financial mistake now could resonate in one’s financial wallet for decades to come.
 That is why people have been holding onto their houses for so long, hesitating to sell.

 So what are some of the ways to reduce the uncertainty of selling a house?